 According to Medical News Today, 12 to 16 percent of the population will experience chest pain at some point in their lives.
 Experiencing a burning chest sensation and other symptoms can be alarming, as it can have very serious causes.
 Fortunately, burning chest pain can also have causes that are not severe and that can be treated easily.

 If you experience burning chest sensations, the best course of action is to check with your physician for a diagnosis and treatment.
 If the pain is severe or you are experiencing other symptoms as well, emergency medical help may be necessary.

 Chest pain is often the first symptom that something is wrong with the heart or the vascular system.
 Angina is a type of chest pain that occurs when the blood flow to the heart is restricted.
 A heart attack often manifests as a crushing, severe heart pain.
 Pericarditis is an inflammation of the sac around the heart and causes a piercing pain and a fever.
 An aortic dissection is a medical emergency that causes sudden tearing pain in the chest and back.

 Chest pain can be caused by a strained or pulled muscle, a pinched nerve or an inflamed tendon.
 An injured rib can also cause pain that is difficult to localize.
-Shingles is a viral infection that may begin as a burning sensation on the chest, torso or back before lesions appear.
-Finally, anxiety disorders or panic attacks may cause symptoms similar to an asthma attack or heart attack, including chest pain.
+These causes of chest pain typically worsen with movement and increase with breathing.